yuxuan-gu/yuxuan-gu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+# subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
+    <p>yuxuan.gu21@imperial.ac.uk</p>
-    <p>123 your address street</p>
+    <p>Imperial College London</p>
-    <p>Your City, State 12345</p>
+    <p>SW7 2AZ, UK</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Welcome to my website!

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My name is Yuxuan Gu, and I am currently pursuing an MEng degree in Electrical and Information Engineering (EIE) at [Imperial College London](https://www.imperial.ac.uk/).
+As a final-year student, I am deeply passionate about both hardware and software engineering, with interests ranging from CPU design and machine learning algorithms to robotics and control systems.
+My dedication to this field has driven me to excel academically, placing in the **top 5%** of my cohort in both my first and second years, and earning the Dean’s List honor ([[certificate 2022](../assets/pdf/Deans%20list_2022.pdf)], [[certificate 2023](../assets/pdf/Deans_list_2023.pdf)]).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Outside of my studies, I enjoy playing badminton and the violin (see [my performance](https://www.youtube.com/watch?v=2NrQIz41Xvo) at 2022 Christmas concerts with the Chamber Music Society in Imperial College London).
+Engaging in music and sports allows me to relax, express my creativity, and find inspiration.